-The 25 federally recognized tribes of the Washington Indian Gaming Association, Muckleshoot Indian Tribe and Spokane Tribe of Indians are unified in supporting HB 2638 and companion bill SB 6394, authorizing sports wagering subject to the terms of tribal-state gaming compacts.
+The 25 federally recognized tribes of the Washington Indian Gaming Association, Muckleshoot Indian Tribe, Spokane Tribe of Indians and the Upper Skagit Indian Tribe joined together to support legislation authorizing sports wagering subject to the terms of tribal-state gaming compacts.

-Authorizing sports wagering in this controlled and limited manner will help tribes continue to provide essential governmental services to both tribal members and the non-tribal broader community, while minimizing a large expansion of gambling and problem gaming challenges.
-Plus, the legislation keeps sports betting revenues in Washington—benefiting all Washingtonians.
-This legislation stands in stark contrast to a bill being promoted by out-of-state, commercial gaming operators who want to see sports betting everywhere.
+Authorizing sports wagering in this controlled and limited manner will help tribes continue to provide essential governmental services to both tribal members and the broader non-tribal community, while minimizing a large expansion of gambling and problem gaming challenges.
+Plus, the legislation will keep sports betting revenues in Washington—benefiting all Washingtonians.

 What Gaming Means to Tribal Communities

 Tribal governments in Washington rely on gaming revenue for essential government services allowing for self-sufficiency.
 Unlike commercial gaming, tribal government gaming pays for critical housing, healthcare, education, natural resources and jobs to our communities.

 Tribal Gaming Benefits All of Washington

 Tribal facilities also benefit the surrounding non-tribal community, as they are major employers and purchasers of goods and services.
-Unlike out-of-state commercial operators, including Maverick Gaming, the tax monies and revenue generated from tribal casinos stay in Washington.
+Unlike out-of-state commercial operators, the tax monies and revenue generated from tribal casinos stay in Washington.

 In 2017, the Indian economy in Washington State yielded more than $5.3 billion in gross state product, producing an estimated $722 million in state and local government revenue, plus an additional $352 million in one-time capital expenditures.
-Tribes, combined, are the state’s 8th largest employer.
+Combined, tribes are one of the state’s top 10 employers.

 Tribal gaming creates opportunities—living wage jobs, sustainable career paths and economic prospects that benefit tribal and non-tribal families and communities.

 Avoiding Widespread Gambling

-In contrast, Nevada-based Maverick Gaming has vowed to upend Washington’s safe and limited approach to gaming by dumping $30 million into legal battles and a potential ballot measure.
-This out-of-state commercial gambling company wants widespread sports betting.
-HB 2478/SB 6277 would allow sports betting everywhere—in card rooms and on our mobile devices.
+Nevada-based Maverick Gaming has vowed to upend Washington’s safe and limited approach to gaming by dumping $30 million into legal battles and a potential ballot measure.
+This out-of-state commercial gambling company wants widespread sports betting in Washington—in card rooms and on our mobile devices.
 Neither the public nor the Legislature supports this massive expansion.
 States like New Jersey have opted for this ‘gaming everywhere’ approach.
 But concerns about the accessibility risks, particularly to children and other vulnerable populations, makes this the wrong approach for Washington.